ZoeyCluff/AutoWordpress/README.md

 ```

 * CD into the directory and rename secrets.py.default to secrets.py.
-* Replace the placeholders with actual values.
+* Replace the placeholders in secrets.py with actual values.
 If  you use the mysql server installed from the above apt-get install command, for mysqlServer enter '127.0.0.1' and the user 'root'. for ipv4 enter the ipv4 address issued by your provider, same with IPV6.
 I'll make IPV6 optional in a later update, but seeing that over 60% of the internet supports it, it's good to have.
 Also you need to get your ["Global API Key"](https://www.cloudflare.com/a/profile) from Cloudflare and enter it in CLOUDFLARE_AUTH_KEY.
 Also enter your cloudflare e-mail address.
 All values after the = need to be in single quotes ('').

 For the current version simply run: